Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

-After the kinematic magnetic power spectrum has been exponentially amplified to the point where the magnetic and turbulent energy of the smallest eddies have achieved equipartition, the back-reaction through the magnetic tension force is strong enough to suppress the stretching process of these eddies at the equipartition scale.
-On larger scales, the magnetic power spectrum continues to be amplified to the equipartition scale of the corresponding modes with a slower, linear growth rate.
 On scales smaller than the current equipartition scale, we are entering the non-linear stage of the small-scale dynamo, that is characterised by an equipartition of magnetic and turbulent kinetic energy so that the initially hydrodynamic turbulence is modified to become MHD turbulence \citep{1995ApJ...438..763G}.
 Until the kinetic injection scale has reached the equipartition condition, we observe in Fig.~\ref{fig:ps} a co-existence of the kinematic dynamo spectrum on large scales and a spectrum $P(k)\dd k \propto k^{-5/3}\dd k$ on scales smaller than the equipartition scale \citep{2005PhR...417....1B}.

-In our case, the dark matter gravitational potential causes a density stratification on which the kinetic and magnetic turbulence is imprinted, which are driven by rotational gravitational infall and star formation.
+In our case, the dark matter gravitational potential causes a density stratification on which the kinetic and magnetic turbulence is imprinted.
+The turbulence is driven by rotational gravitational infall, cooling and star formation.
 The power spectrum probes thus the combination of the large-scale density and magnetic profiles and turbulent fluctuations on smaller scales.
 The three-dimensional distribution of the root-mean square magnetic field strength obeys a steep exponential profile in the centre at early times, $B(r)=B_0 \e^{-k_0 r}$, where $r=\sqrt{\x^2}$ is the spherical radius and $k_0=2\uppi/r_0$ is the wavenumber corresponding to the scale length $r_0$ of the exponential magnetic profile (see Fig.~\ref{fig:B_3D}).
 The Fourier transformation of the exponential `form factor' is given by the Lorentzian profile in wave number, $k=|\kvec|$,